-The Nominating Committee, comprised entirely of the Independent Trustees, is chaired by Ms. Kung and is responsible for seeking and reviewing candidates for consideration as nominees for Trustees and meets only as necessary.
+The Nominating Committee, comprised entirely of the Independent Trustees, is chaired by Ms. Kung, and is responsible for seeking and reviewing candidates for consideration as nominees for Trustees and meets only as necessary.
 The Nominating Committee will consider nominees nominated by shareholders.
 Recommendations by shareholders for consideration by the Nominating Committee should be sent to the President of the Trust in writing together with the appropriate biographical information concerning each such proposed Nominee, and such recommendation must comply with the notice provisions set forth in the Trust By-Laws.
 In general, to comply with such procedures, such nominations, together with all required biographical information, must be delivered to and received by the President of the Trust at the principal executive offices of the Trust not later than 120 days and no more than 150 days prior to the shareholder meeting at which any such nominee would be voted on.

-As of the date of this SAI, the Fund has not commenced operations and the Nominating Committee has not met in regard to the Fund.
+During the fiscal year ended September 30, 2024, the Nominating Committee met once in regard to the Fund.

-The Board has designated the Adviser to perform fair value determinations (the "Valuation Designee").
+The Board has designated the Advisor to perform fair value determinations (the "Valuation Designee").
 The Valuation Designee is subject to Board oversight and certain reporting and other requirements designed to facilitate the Board's ability to effectively oversee the Valuation Designee's fair value determinations.